Harvard Law School Program on International Law and Armed Conflict

 HLS PILAC does not have a standing Fellows program.
 Nor does the Program currently accept ad-hoc applications to become a Fellow or an Affiliate at HLS PILAC.

 HLS PILAC’s research portfolio benefits significantly from contributions from Research Assistants.
 In general, HLS PILAC Research Assistant positions, when available, are open only to current HLS students.
 Some HLS PILAC Research Assistant positions may be open to individuals who are not current HLS students, though only where expressly indicated as such.
-If there are any currently open HLS PILAC Research Assistant positions, those positions are announced on the HLS PILAC website [link].
+If there are any currently open HLS PILAC Research Assistant positions, those positions are announced on the HLS PILAC website.
 If there is no such announcement, it is because there are currently no Research Assistant openings.
 Please check the HLS PILAC website regularly, as new positions may arise at any time.
 Please note that HLS PILAC staff are not in a position to field Research Assistant inquiries outside of an active open call for applications.

-If you are seeking information on pursuing a career in international humanitarian law or a related field, we recommend the following resource: [link].
-You may also wish to attend an upcoming HLS PILAC event to learn more about current issues in international humanitarian law: [link].
+If you are seeking information on pursuing a career in international humanitarian law or a related field, we recommend the resource here.
+You may also wish to attend an upcoming HLS PILAC event to learn more about current issues in international humanitarian law.

 HLS PILAC aims in part to produce deeply researched analysis of contemporary challenges concerning armed conflict through the lens of international law.
-As part of that mission, the Program is currently conducting an experiment in so-called “deep work.”
-(For an overview of the concept, see the eponymous 2016 book by Cal Newport [link].)
-The basic idea is that learning something complex requires intense and uninterrupted concentration.
-With that in mind, please note that HLS PILAC researchers Dustin Lewis (email@example.com) and Jessica Burniske (firstname.lastname@example.org) are currently in a position to respond primarily to messages — whether concerning speaking or interview requests or research/analysis inquiries — that pertain directly to a relevant HLS PILAC portfolio.
+HLS PILAC researchers Dustin Lewis (firstname.lastname@example.org) and Jessica Burniske (email@example.com) are currently in a position to respond primarily to messages — whether concerning speaking or interview requests or research/analysis inquiries — that pertain directly to a relevant HLS PILAC portfolio.
 Thus, due to time constraints, Mr. Lewis and Ms. Burniske may not be able to respond to all inquiries.